Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Problem Formulation

-\begin{proposition}[Existence of RMPBE] \emph{Assume a BARDec-POMDP of finite agents, finite set of state, observation and action space, agents use stationary policies, the type space $\Theta$ is a compact set, then \emph{ex ante} and \emph{ex interim} mixed strategy robust Markov perfect Bayesian equilibrium exists.} \end{proposition} See full proof in Appendix. \ref{existNE-supp} and a counterexample for the non-existence of pure-strategy RMPBE in Appendix. \ref{counterexample-supp}.
-We next show the relation between \emph{ex ante} and \emph{ex interim} equilibrium.
+\begin{proposition}[Existence of RMPBE] \emph{Assume a BARDec-POMDP of finite agents, finite set of state, observation and action space, agents use stationary policies, the type space $\Theta$ is a compact set, then \emph{ex ante} and \emph{ex interim} mixed strategy robust Markov perfect Bayesian equilibrium exists.} \end{proposition} \emph{Proof sketch.} The proof is done by first showing the policy and its corresponding value function, with uncertainties of the current type and presence of the adversaries, satisfy the requirements of Kakutani’s fixed point theorem.
+Next, by Kakutani’s fixed point theorem, there always exists an optimal fixed point corresponding to a mixed strategy RMPBE.
+See full proof in Appendix. \ref{existNE-supp}.

+Unlike c-MARL with optimal deterministic policies \citep{oliehoek2008decpomdp}, in robust c-MARL, a pure-strategy equilibrium is not guaranteed to exist.
+This is intuitive since zero-sum games do not always have a pure-strategy equilibrium.
+The finding suggests the optimal policies for robust c-MARL are stochastic.
+Next, we show the relation between \emph{ex ante} and \emph{ex interim} equilibrium.